 Greystone Mill Pond

-41º51'57.96" N 71º29'34.66" W See this location in: Google Maps Map Server Acme Maps
+41° 51.966' N 71° 29.578' W See this location in: Google Maps Map Server Acme Maps

 This is a site for launching hand-carried boats such as canoes or kayaks.

-Comments & Overview:
+Description & Overview:

 This boat launch is at a small town park in Johnston on Greystone Mill Pond, which is on the main stem of the Woonasquatucket River.
 This site provides a good take out if you are paddling down the river from Georgiaville or Esmond.
-You can also put in here and paddle 5/8 of a mile or so up the narrow, winding pond (stay right initially) until you get to where there is too much current to paddle against, and then turn around and paddle back down to where you started.
+You can also put in here and paddle 5/8 of a mile or so up the narrow, winding pond until you get to where there is too much current to paddle against, and then turn around and paddle back down to where you started.
 The pond basically follows the old river channel and only looks pond-like right near the boat launch and the park.
 The shoreline of the pond is a mix of marshy woods and houses.
 The area is often rich with bird life, from water birds to herons to warblers and other small birds.

 This site provides access to the following water bodies in the Woonasquatucket River watershed: Greystone Mill Pond.